alexrainman/ModernHttpClient/README.md

 ## Custom SSL Socketfactory TrustManager (Android)

-Internally the plugin uses a custom X509TrustManager but if you want to use your own using your backend certificate, do this in your Android project MainActivity:
+Internally the plugin uses a custom X509TrustManager but to create one for your backend certificate, do this in your Android project MainActivity:

 ```cs
 var cf = CertificateFactory.GetInstance("X.509");